ncontiero/dkcutter-django/docs/developing-locally-docker.md

 Prerequisites:

-- `useCelery` was set on project initialization.
+- Have Celery selected in the additional tools at project startup.

 By default, it’s enabled both in local and production environments (`docker-compose.local.yml` and `docker-compose.production.yml` Docker Compose configs, respectively) through a `flower` service.
 For added security, `flower` requires its clients to provide authentication credentials specified as the corresponding environments’ `.envs/.local/.django` and `.envs/.production/.django` `CELERY_FLOWER_USER` and `CELERY_FLOWER_PASSWORD` environment variables.
 Check out <http://localhost:5555> and see for yourself.